 October 1994 – Present

 Mayor R. Keith Summey has become widely known as a community consensus builder.
-He was elected as the 3rd Mayor of North Charleston in October of 1994 to fill an unexpired term of office and has been reelected in 1995, 1999, 2003, 2007, 2011, and 2015.
+He was elected as the 3rd Mayor of North Charleston in October of 1994 to fill an unexpired term of office and has been reelected in seven consecutive elections.
 During his tenure he has led North Charleston to achieve a new sense of pride never seen in his City.
-Becoming the retail sales leader in the State, improving municipal services and defining a vision for the City have hallmarked his tenure.
+Improving municipal services and defining a vision for the City have hallmarked his tenure.
 Upgrading the quality of life of the citizens of North Charleston continues to be the top goal of Mayor Summey.

 Under Mayor Summey’s leadership, North Charleston continues to drive the State’s economy as the epicenter of business development, offering a business friendly community, rich with incentives to allow companies to compete on a global scale.
 He has promoted a young, highly skilled workforce and has attracted diverse industries, such as aerospace, automotive, aviation, bioscience, defense, renewable energy, financial services, and information technology.